anabeatriiz/anabeatriiz/README.md

 ### About me ❤️

-My name is Ana Beatriz, I am a front-end student.
+My name is Ana Beatriz, I am a Front-end student.
 I love watching anime, doing sports and learning about technology.

 - 🌱 I’m currently learning ...

 - React JS
 - JavaScript
+- Salesforce
+- Apex
-- HTML
+- LWC
-- CSS
+- SOQL

 <!--
 **anabeatriiz/anabeatriiz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.